 Router’s Wi-Fi standard

-The latest Wi-Fi standard, the 802.11ac, allows a transfer speed of 1.3Gbps.
+WiFi 5 also called 802.11 ac allows transfer speeds of upto 1.3Gbps.
 Thanks to this transfer speed, better multi antenna and better multi input multi output (MIMO), users can connect more devices with high data transfer speed.
+The latest WiFi standard WiFi 6 or 802.11 ax is at least three times faster than its predecessor boosting of data transfers speeds of up to 9Gbps.

 So, which should you go for?
-The 802.11ac standard Wi-Fi router is still very expensive – much more expensive than the 802.11n router and only a handful of phones and computers support it.
-For now, I’ll advice you choose the ‘n’ standard.
+The 802.11ax standard Wi-Fi router is still very expensive – much more expensive than the 802.11ac router and only a handful of phones and computers support it.
+For now, I’ll advice you choose the ‘ac’ standard.
 It is likely to support your devices and it is less expensive.

 Router’s wireless frequency – Single or dual-band?

-All wireless router work with two different frequencies – 2.5GHz and 5GHz.
-The main difference between these two frequencies is of interference and range.
+Most wireless routers work with two different frequencies – 2.4GHz and 5GHz.
+The main difference between these two frequencies is speed, interference and range.
 The 5GHz band is typically less cluttered, it provides a faster connection, and there is less disturbance for each connected device – this lets them attain maximum gain from the bandwidth.
-The 5GHz is a better option for you if you will be connecting a lot of devices or there is overlapping networks in the area.
+The 5GHz is a better option for you if you will be connecting a lot of devices or there are overlapping networks in the area.

 Router’s antenna range